-The play that tours will be slightly different to the one that appeared in Nottingham -- but only slightly.
-Its return to Nottingham on May 16th was marked with a gala performance to raise money for the Brian Clough Statue Fund.
-Colin was involved in the launch event for the fund in June 2005 and thinks it's highly fitting that a special performance will help the fund.
+The play that toured was slightly different to the one that appeared in Nottingham -- but only slightly.
+Its return to Nottingham on May 16th was marked with a gala performance.
+A giant Clough photo signed by Colin and former players was auctioned for the fund raising money for a statue in Nottingham.
+Colin was involved in the launch event for the fund in June 2005 and said it was highly fitting that a special performance will help the fund.

 The Cloughie tribute went on a national tour in 2006 before a grand home-coming in May.

 March 14th - 18th: Hall for Cornwall, Truro.